 In the UK you can buy Aqausure in 28g tubes from £6, or 250g for around £24.
 Unless you have a lot to glue/seal jobs, be wary of saving money with the big, 250-g tube; give it a chance and it’ll split and harden before you get to use it all, even if it’s effectively over half price.
 Alternatively, I’m told a good tip is store it in the freezer once opened.

 The other one-part glue I used on my PU/PVC Incept IK, Slackrafts and used recently on an old hypalon Semperit is Bostik 1782, not least because it once went real cheap on ebay.

 I can’t say it worked that well on my Incept; two-part adhesive is always better.
 Even on the slackraft the Bostik softened and shrivelled the thin PVC.
 But on non-critical applications (D-rings and none-huge tears), 1782 seems to work well on hypalon (rubbery hypalon is always easier to glue than plastic PVC) and at £10 for 100ml was good value.
 Plus it’s a nitrile rubber/resin-based solution and I’ve found won’t go off and harden in the tube like Aquaseal often does.
 It’s my favourite, do-it-all, one-part glue.

-One glue I wouldn’t bother with is whatever Gumotex used (still do?) supply with their repair kits: Chemopren Universal (above left).
-It looks like the brown rubber solution you’d use on a bicycle inner tube.
+For years Gumotex supplied rubbish Chemopren Universal gluing in theor repair kits It looked like the brown rubber solution you’d use on a bicycle inner tube.
 I tried to use it on my Gumotex Sunny years ago and found it was crap.
 Back then it may have been me, but I tried to use Chemopren again recently on my hypalon Semperit and it wouldn’t even adhere to a roughed up, MEK’d surface!
 To be fair it might have been many years old, but so are my other glues.